Ponce de Leon Springs State Park

-Ponce de Leon Springs State Recreation Area is a Florida State Park in Holmes County, Florida, USA, located in the town of Ponce de Leon.
+Ponce de Leon Springs State Recreation Area is a Florida State Park in Holmes County, Florida, United States, located in the town of Ponce de Leon.
 The initial acquisition of the park on September 4, 1970, used funds from the Land Acquisition Trust Fund for the stated purpose of developing, operating, and maintaining the property.
 The plan was to develop the park for outdoor recreation, historic conservation, and to offer abundant opportunities for nature appreciation and wildlife viewing.
 Today, it grants park-goers the opportunities to swim in the spring and hike along the park's nature trails.

 The park's significance lies in the Ponce de Leon Spring, its most distinctive feature, which is fed by the Floridan Aquifer.
 The spring was named in honor of Juan Ponce de León, an explorer who, in 1513, led the first Spanish expedition to Florida.
 It is rumored that the objective of Ponce de Leon's expedition was to search for a spring that, according to a Taino Indian legend, would restore youth to those who bathed in their waters.
 The legend contributes to the Ponce de Leon Springs’ unofficial title, “The Fountain of Youth”.

 Although named after the Spanish explorer, the springs were previously inhabited by a group of Native Americans with a rich history of activity within the area.

 The park has a unique ecology, flora, fauna, and is covered by specific conservancy and protective efforts.
 It is also linked to the Civil War.

 History

 Indigenous inhabitants

 Although named after the Spanish colonial explorer Ponce de León, long before the Europeans arrived in Florida, the springs were previously inhabited by a group of Native Americans known as the Chatot and Chisca.

 It is believed that the Chisca were once the Yuchi.
 Hailing from Tennessee, the Yuchi left the Appalachian Highlands due to colonial wars in the 1650s.
 With a little record of them afterwards, it is believed that the tribe split into distinct groups; those that settled near the Choctawhatchee River became the Chisca, who are now extinct.

 The Chatot lived west of the Apalachicola River and Chipola River basins.
 They once had territory spanning from the Chattahoochee River to the Choctawhatchee River.
-The Chatot were fierce defenders of their land, and are mentioned in a 1639 letter from the governor of Florida, in which he expresses surprise about a peace agreement between the Chatot and another tribe as "[the Chatot] never maintained peace with anybody."
+The Chatot were fierce defenders of their land, and are mentioned in a 1639 letter from the governor of Florida, in which he expresses surprise about a peace agreement between the Chatot and another tribe as "[the Chatot] never maintained peace with anybody".